 A substantial amount of research is being conducted at Western Michigan University resulting in new findings, developments and discoveries that can benefit society.
 The transfer of these discoveries to the commercial sector is coordinated through Technology and Innovation Advancement, the "technology transfer" function at WMU.
 The Office of Research and Innovation oversees management of WMU's intellectual property and its commercialization.

-Contact Dr. D. Clark Bennett, director of Technology and Innovation Advancement, regarding research discoveries that may have commercial value, for securing IP rights (e.g., patents, copyrights) for such discoveries, and for IP commercialization strategies.
+Contact Dr. Steve Weber, director of Technology and Innovation Advancement, regarding research discoveries that may have commercial value, for securing IP rights (e.g., patents, copyrights) for such discoveries, and for IP commercialization strategies.
 Technology and Innovation Advancement also provides consulting on how to work with corporations regarding IP issues and sponsored research, and how to maximize research impact by combining publications with IP rights.

 Benefits of inventorship and commercialization